Austerzockt/EssentialsReloaded/README.md

 # Build

 Maven...
-Preferred IDE is IDEA.
+Preferred IDE is Vim.
 Just add a Maven task with "clean package" and maybe "install"...
-I have a deploy script that copies the file to my server too